lorosanu/datasciencecoursera/README.md

 # Assignments for the Data Science course on Coursera

-The [data science](https://www.coursera.org/specializations/jhu-data-science#about) specialization on is a ten-course introduction to data science, developed and taught by leading professors at the Johns Hopkins University.
+The [data science](https://www.coursera.org/specializations/jhu-data-science#about) specialization is a ten-course introduction to data science, developed and taught by leading professors at the Johns Hopkins University.

 ## About this specialization